Up Marden

-Up Marden is a small village in the parish of Compton in the Chichester district of West Sussex, England.
-The former parish was incorporated into the civil parish of Compton in 1933.
+Up Marden is a small village and former civil parish, now in the parish of Compton, in the Chichester district of West Sussex, England.
 It is on the South Downs 7 mi north-west of Chichester, close to East Marden and North Marden.
+In 1931 the parish had a population of 266.

 There are neolithic and Roman sites in the area.
 Recorded history of the settlement starts in the 10th century and a church was in existence by 1121.
 The present church building is of Norman style construction and the church has remained almost unchanged.
 It has been described as having one of the loveliest interiors in England.
 The landscape, which is protected within the South Downs National Park, is based on chalk rock strata formed in the Late Cretaceous.